Pavel Soukenik

 Smart Spaces #

-Punctuation and Capitalization #
+Capitalization #

 That’s nice, but… #

-… frequent words are short #
+…frequent words are short #

-… you need to learn the shortcuts #
+…you need to learn the shortcuts #

-… not everyone types in English #
+…not everyone types in English #

-… it requires mental switching #
+…it requires mental switching #

-… sometimes it mistakes typing for a chord #
+…sometimes it mistakes typing for a chord #

 … not all keyboards support N-key rollover #